fetchai/colearn/docs/tutorial_on_customisation.md

         self.use_dp = False
 ```

-Now we can create a list of learners.
+Now we can create a list of learners. todo: explain clone

 ```python
 config = ModelConfig()